aec2/Reactivities/README.md

 * Publishing the application to both IIS and Linux

-* Getting an ‘A’ rating for security from a well known security scanning site.
+* Getting an ‘A’ rating for security from a well known security scanning site. (i.e. https://securityheaders.com/)